antischematic/angular-composition-api/docs/docs/lifecycle.md

 4. `TeardownLogic` returned from a `subscribe` observer is executed each time the observer receives a new value, or the subscription ends.

 5. Executed after component state mutation, just before the component template updates.
-Compared with `ngOnChanges` this is not just limited to `inputs`.

 6. Executed after the component template updated.
 Compared with `ngAfterViewInit`, this will only run once per render cycle.